128technology/docs/docs/sec_firewall_filtering.md

 ## Packet Filtering

 The SSR uses Berkeley Packet Filters (BPF) to create customizable firewall filters.
-This filtering solution can be used to prevent packet level attacks.
-Packets can be filtered by any known packet field, and the order in which filters are applied can be set by the user.
+This filtering solution can be a key tool to prevent packet level attacks and aid with intrusion detection and prevention.
+Using BPF, packets on the SSR can be filtered by any known packet field, and the order in which filters are applied can be set by the user.
 Filters are configured and applied on the receiving network-interface.

 #### Configure using the GUI: